Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 ## Convolution Layer
 Convolution layer is building block of CNN(convolution neural network) and is mostly used while working with 2D image data.
 It used to extract features from images.
 Convolution layer performs a linear operation 'convolution' on input data.
 This layer applies a filter/kernel on input data to produce feature map.
-The filter is smaller than the input data and element wise matrix multiplication takes place between a filter-sized patch of the input data and the filter/kernel and then the sum is added to the feature map/matrix.
+The filter is smaller than the input data and the operation involves element wise matrix multiplication between the filter-sized patch of the input data and the filter/kernel and then the sum is added to the feature map/matrix.

 <img src="https://miro.medium.com/max/875/1*cTEp-IvCCUYPTT0QpE3Gjg@2x.png"></img>